-Pharyngitis is caused by swelling (inflammation) of the pharynx, which is in the back of the throat, between the tonsils and the voicebox (larynx).
+Pharyngitis is caused by swelling in the back of the throat (pharynx) between the tonsils and the (larynx).

-Bacteria that can cause pharyngitis include Group A streptococcus, which leads to strep throat in some cases.
+Bacteria that can cause pharyngitis in some cases.

 Most cases of pharyngitis occur during the colder months.
-The illness often spreads among family members.
+The illness often spreads among family members and close contacts.

 Your health care provider will perform a physical exam and look at your throat.

 A rapid test or throat culture to test for strep throat may be done.
-Other laboratory tests may be done depending on the suspected cause.
+Other laboratory tests may be done, depending on the suspected cause.